|

 d.
 Residential Life for activities on On-Campus Housing Community.

-RCOs, Authorized Student Governments, University Units, Employee Organizations, and Support Groups may, however, distribute material incidental to their purposes at their own meetings and programs.
+RCOs, Authorized Student Governments, University Units, Employee Labor Organizations, and Support Groups may, however, distribute material incidental to their purposes at their own meetings and programs.

 6. Food and Drink